fengranMark/fengranMark.github.io/_pages/about.md

 I have broad interests in Conversational and Interactive AI, Information Retrieval (IR), Natural Language Processing (NLP), Large Language Models (LLMs), Multilingualism, User Modeling, and AI for domain applications and social goods.
 My future research vision is to develop interactive AI systems that benefit diverse users with effective and efficient interaction between humans and AI assistants, enabling them to achieve their various goals.

-I have received Best Paper Award Nominations in WWW 2023 and Best Resource Paper Award in EMNLP 2024, and was awarded the Canada Mitacs Globalink Research Scholarship (2020), Montreal AI Scholarship (2021), and Bourses d'excellence Merit Student (2021-2025).
-I have been the Area Chair for the ACL series conference (ACL, EMNLP, NAACL, EACL) since 2024 and regularly served as a PC member/reviewer in top-tier conferences and prestigious journals, including SIGIR, SIGKDD, WSDM, CIKM, WWW, IJCAI, ICLR, TOIS, TIST, IPM, CRUS, etc.

 My curriculum vitae is available [here](../files/CV.pdf).

 Honors and Awards